woohoolabs/yin-middleware/README.md

 ### JsonApiErrorHandlerMiddleware

 It catches `JsonApiException`s and responds with the JSON:API error response associated with the exception.
-Available configuration options for the middleware (they can be set in the constructor):
+Available configuration options for the middleware (they can be passed to the constructor):

+- `errorResponsePrototype`: In case of an error, this response object will be manipulated and returned
 - `catching`: If false, the middleware won't catch `JsonApiException`s
 - `verbose`: If true, additional meta information will be provided about the exception thrown
 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `serializer`: The [Serializer](https://github.com/woohoolabs/yin/#custom-serialization) instance to be used

-If you want to catch `\Throwable`s too, you have to extend the class and wrap it like that:
+If you want to catch `Throwable`s too, you have to extend the class and wrap it like that:

 ```php
 class MyErrorHandlerMiddleware extends JsonApiErrorHandlerMiddleware